Saudi court approves detained tycoon Sanea’s bankruptcy filing

 Saad’s filing is among the first to be accepted under Saudi Arabia’s bankruptcy law, which came into effect last August and is part of the Saudi government’s efforts to make the Arab world’s largest economy more attractive to investors.

 Until last year the main options for debt defaults were liquidation or cash injections.
-The law provides more options and regulates procedures such as settlements and liquidation.
+The law provides more options and regulates procedures such as settlement and liquidation.

 Sanea, ranked by Forbes in 2007 as one of the world’s 100 richest people, was detained in Khobar in 2017 for unpaid debts dating back to 2009 when Saad Group defaulted.